yu-iskw/machine-learning-microservice-python/README.md

 # Create an anaconda environment.
 conda env create -f environment.yml -n iris-predictor

+# Verify that the new environment was installed correctly, active environment is shown with '*'.
+conda env list

 # Remove the anaconda environment.
 conda env remove -y -n iris-predictor
 ```